proteneer/timemachine/README.md

 ## Features

-1. Optimized for performance on modern NVIDIA GPUs.
+1. Supports 4D decoupling of nonbonded terms.
-2. Analytical first order derivatives of the potential with respect to the coordinates, forcefield parameters, and alchemical lambda via 4D decoupling
+2. Analytical first order derivatives of the potential with respect to the coordinates, forcefield parameters, and lambda
-3. Integrated forcefield support, allowing one to compute derivatives of equilibrium thermodynamic observables.
+3. vjp support for backpropping system derivatives into forcefield derivatives.

+## Deficiencies

+1. NVT only
+2. No constraints (HMR is needed to increase step size)
+3. Explicit solvent is supported by reaction field, not PME
+4. Slower than most MD packages

 ## Functional Forms